funtruth/MafiaBox-Dev/README.md

 - [x] removed current/repeat variable from results.
 1 edge case may be that variables with wildcards should be allowed to repeat because they have potential to end up as different variables.
 - [x] pick types (special options): uid, time
 - [x] removed dropdowns from types & rssMap
+- [x] parseUpdate needs to account for variable paths (introduced varInStr to use on parseType.string as well)

 ## 06/04/2019
 ### Major